-Don’t Spend All Your Time on the Mall
+Don’t Spend All Your Time on the National Mall

-The National Mall hosts 11 Smithsonian museums, the two wings of the National Gallery of Art, plus all of the memorials and monuments.
+The National Mall hosts 11 Smithsonian museums, the two wings of the National Gallery of Art, plus all of the major memorials and monuments.
 The danger is that you’ll spend all of your time here because you certainly could and never get bored.
 But to experience the true D.C.—the D.C. that locals love—you need to get out into the neighborhoods.
-Go to the theater, catch a concert, eat at a newly Michelin-starred restaurant, go shopping at local boutiques, go kayaking on the Potomac.
-And remember that there are other museums as well, including the Newseum, Spy Museum, Phillips Collection, National Building Museum, President Lincoln’s Cottage, Woodrow Wilson House … whew!
+Go to the theater, catch a concert, eat at a newly Michelin-starred restaurant, go shopping at local boutiques, and go kayaking on the Potomac.
+And remember that there are other museums as well, including the International Spy Museum, Phillips Collection, National Building Museum, President Lincoln’s Cottage, and the newish Planet Word … whew!
 Clearly, no matter how many days you have to spend here, it’s not enough.

 INSIDER TIPTarget your interests and strategically plan your days.